SagaNy91/citation-styles/zotero/oxford/umea-university-oxford/README.md

 ## How to install the style
 1. Click on umea-university-oxford.csl above.
 2. Select ”Download raw file” on the right.
-3. Open the Zotero client and go to Edit > Preferences > Cite.
+3. Open the Zotero client and go to Edit > Settings > Cite.
 4. Click on “+” next to “Get additional styles”.
 5. Browse to the downloads folder and click on the csl file.
-6. Click OK.
+6. Click Open.

 The reference style is now ready for use.
 You must first install a plugin to create references in your Word document.
 Then, you can select the style under “Document preferences” in Word.